 - > Deliberately hurtful

 - > Repeated, often over a period of time

 - > Difficult to defend against

-We do not tolerate bullying, and we acknowledge that some of our pupils may not understand how their behaviour impacts on others or be experienced as bullying.
+We do not tolerate bullying.
+We acknowledge that some of our pupils may not understand how their behaviour impacts on others or be experienced as bullying.
+Every instance will be addressed.